jermp/lphash/README.md

 2. Boost the evaluation speed of queries performed for consecutive k-mers.

 The data structure and its construction/query algorithms are described in the paper *Locality-Preserving Minimal Perfect Hashing of k-mers* [1].
+A pre-print is available here: [https://arxiv.org/abs/2210.13097](https://arxiv.org/abs/2210.13097).

 #### Table of contents
 * [Compiling the Code](#compiling-the-code)